tituschewxj/gossip-app/README.md

 # Gossip-app
-A forum made for the CVWO assignment.
+Gossip-app is a minimalistic forum made for the CVWO assignment.

-## Overview
+## Features
-Gossip-app is a minimalistic forum.
+- CRUD operations on posts and comments
+- User authentication with JWT
+- Searching of posts via tags
+- User profile pages
+- Pagination
+- Input validation

 ## Showcase
 ![Searching with tags](assets/chrome-capture-2023-0-22%20(1).png)